cristian9217/cristian9217/README.md

 ------------------------------------------------------------------

 - :closed_book: I studied for a Bachelor's degree in Computer Science at UPRB.
-- :open_book: I am currently pursuing a Master's in Computer Science, with a focus on Knowledge Discovery and Data Mining (KDDM), and my area of interest is Big Data.
+- :open_book: I am currently pursuing a Master's degree in Computer Science, with a focus on Knowledge Discovery and Data Mining, and my area of interest is Big Data.
 - :notebook: I am currently learning Python and R.
 - :books:	I learned HTML, CSS, JavaScript, and SQL during bachelors.
 - :mailbox: How to reach me: <cristianmiguel10@gmail.com>